tier4/awkernel/specification/kernel/asm/aarch64/exception.S/README.md

-# AArch64 Interrupt Handler
+# AArch64 Exception Handler

 ## Target

 [kernel/asm/aarch64/exception.S](../../../../../kernel/asm/aarch64/exception.S).

-## Propositions to be Verified
+## Subjects to be Verified

 1. A context can be properly restored when exiting the exception handler.
 2. Condition 1 is satisfied even if exceptions occur recursively unless a data abort occurs.

+## Prerequisite

+1. x18 registers can be ignored because it is not used by the compiler.

 ## Result